FOR IMMEDIATE RELEASE

 The College has long remembered Dr. King's holiday through a variety of activities including the traditional campus convocation.
 In years past, for instance, Roger Wilkins, the Clarence J. Robinson professor of history and American culture at George Mason University, shared his first-hand experience working with Dr. King, and English Professor Brian Johnson reviewed Dr. King's intellectual and spiritual development.
 Reverend Herman Hamilton, Pastor of Roxbury Presbyterian Church, will speak at this year's convocation, Friday, January 23 with the message, "The Dream Lives On."

 Gordon President R. Judson Carlberg, along with Barry Loy, vice president for student development and dean of students, Tim Ferguson-Sauder, Creative Director of the Design Center and others will join Gordon in Lynn staff and partners at the 23rd Annual Martin Luther King, Jr. Holiday Breakfast in Lynn, MA.
 This year's event--sponsored by the Community Minority Cultural Center (CMCC), North Shore Community College and Gordon College--will honor Dr. King's legacy and the future of Lynn youth.
-Staff from Gordon's Center for Educational Technology and Return Design contributed design and technical assistance for the event (see image above).
+Staff from Gordon's Center for Technology Services and Return Design contributed design and technical assistance for the event (see image above).

 "I look forward each year to celebrating Martin Luther King, Jr. Day with our friends in Lynn.
 This year, more than any other, we'll affirm together how much closer we are to fulfilling the dream of Dr. King in 1963 when less than 24 hours later, President Obama will take the oath of office," President Carlberg said.
 "What a thrilling day for all Americans to draw hope and joy from this significant step in our national life!
 My many colleagues and I who are associated with our Gordon in Lynn program are honored to celebrate this day with the citizens of Lynn."